snowplow-archive/snowplow.github.com/_posts/2015-08-xx-kinesis-s3-0.4.0-released-with-gzip-support.md

 <!--more-->

-<h2 id="gzip-support">1.
-GZip support</h2>
+<h2 id="gzip-support">1. gzip support</h2>

-Kinesis S3 now supports [GZip][gzip] as a second storage/compression option for the files it writes out to S3.
+Kinesis S3 now supports [gzip][gzip] as a second storage/compression option for the files it writes out to S3.
 Using this format, each record is treated as a byte array containing a UTF-8 encoded string (whether CSV, JSON or TSV).
-The records are then written to files as strings, one record per line and GZipped.
+The records are then written to files as strings, one record per line and gzipped.

 Big thanks go to [Kacper Bielecki][kazjote] for contributing this storage option!
 For more information please see [Kacper's pull request][pr-43].